R$^2$PO: Decoupling Rollout and Inference Policies for LLM Reasoning: Experiments

 \paragraph{Base Models} We utilize Qwen2.5-3B~\cite{qwen2025qwen25technicalreport} and the reasoning-enhanced Qwen3-8B~\cite{yang2025qwen3technicalreport} as backbones to evaluate the scalability of our method across different scales.

-\paragraph{Datasets} Our evaluation spans two representative domains: Mathematical Reasoning and Code Generation.
-In the tasks of mathematical reasoning, we use GSM8K~\cite{DBLP:journals/corr/abs-2110-14168} for training and in-distribution testing, and MATH-500~\cite{DBLP:conf/cvpr/ZhangTZGZZL0025} as an out-of-distribution benchmark to assess generalization in sophisticated logical deduction.
-For programming tasks, we employ MBPP~\cite{DBLP:journals/algorithms/TaoVNS24} for optimization, while evaluating functional synthesis capabilities on HumanEval~\cite{DBLP:journals/jss/YadavM25} and the multi-level algorithmic challenges in APPS~\cite{DBLP:conf/nips/HendrycksBKMAGB21}.
+\paragraph{Datasets} Our evaluation spans two representative domains: both Mathematical Reasoning and Code Generation.
+In the tasks of mathematical reasoning, we use GSM8K~\cite{DBLP:journals/corr/abs-2110-14168} for training and in-distribution testing, and MATH-500~\cite{lightman2024verifystepbystep} as an out-of-distribution benchmark to assess generalization in more sophisticated logical deduction.
+For programming tasks, we employ MBPP~\cite{austin2021mbpp} for training, while evaluating functional synthesis capabilities on HumanEval~\cite{chen2021humaneval} and the multi-level algorithmic challenges posed by APPS~\cite{DBLP:conf/nips/HendrycksBKMAGB21}.

+\paragraph{Baselines} Beyond GRPO, we include two entropy-based exploration methods closely related to our work. \textbf{EPO}~\cite{DBLP:journals/corr/abs-2509-22576} augments GRPO with a policy-level entropy regularization term to prevent premature convergence. \textbf{ETPO}~\cite{wen2024entropyregularizedtokenlevelpolicyoptimization} instead applies entropy regularization at the token level, incorporating per-token entropy into advantage estimation for finer-grained exploration.
+Both modify the optimization objective and thus serve as direct comparisons against our structural decoupling approach.

 \paragraph{Metrics} For all benchmarks, we primarily report the Pass@1 accuracy.
 During training, we adopt a rule-based parser to extract numerical answers from \texttt{<answer>} tags for mathematical tasks, while for coding tasks, generated programs are validated through a standard execution sandbox to verify functional correctness.
-During inference time, all benchmarks are evaluated following the protocol described in the Evaluation Protocol paragraph.

 \paragraph{Evaluation Protocol} All benchmarks are evaluated using the OpenCompass framework \cite{opencompass2023}.
-To ensure a fair comparison and eliminate potential performance discrepancies caused by prompt sensitivity, we further customized the evaluation configurations to maintain strict consistency between the inference prompts and the training templates.
-It should be noted that, as the rule-based metric provided by OpenCompass for the MATH500 dataset is not fully compatible with the output format generated during our training, we therefore evaluate on this specific dataset using our own tailored metric.
+To ensure a fair comparison and eliminate potential performance discrepancies caused by prompt sensitivity, we further customized the evaluation configurations to maintain strict consistency between the inference prompts and the training templates. \footnote{The rule-based metric provided by OpenCompass for MATH-500 is not fully compatible with the output format generated during our training; we therefore evaluate this dataset with a tailored metric.}